MicrosoftDocs/azure-ai-docs/articles/ai-services/agents/how-to/tools/bing-grounding.md

     - Connection name: `YOUR_CONNECTION_NAME` (You will use this connection name in the sample code below.)
     - Access: you can choose either *this project only* or *shared to all projects*.
 Just make sure in the sample code below, the project you entered connection string for has access to this connection.

-## How to display Grounding with Bing Search Results
+## How to display Grounding with Bing Search results

 According to Grounding with Bing's [Terms of Use and Use and display requirements](https://www.microsoft.com/en-us/bing/apis/grounding-legal#use-and-display-requirements), you need to display both website URLs and Bing search query URLs in your custom interface.
 You can find website URLs through `annotations` parameter in API response and Bing search query URLs through `runstep` details.